techie-guy/starlight/README.md

 ## Android Support
 ### Using Gradle
-Use `premake5 androidndk` to generate the build files
+Use `sh generate-source-files.sh && premake5 androidndk` to generate the build files

 Then `cd` into `android-project` and use `gradle build`